medvednikov/v2/tutorials/building-a-simple-web-blog-with-vweb.md

+Hello,

+In this guide we'll build a simple web blog in V.

 The benefits of using V for web:
-- 1
-- 2

-Let's start with installing V:
+- A safe, fast, language with great performance.
+- Zero dependencies: everything you need for web development comes with the language.
+- Very small resulting binaries: the blog we'll create in this tutorial is about 150 KB.
+- Easy deployments: a single binary file that even  includes the precompiled templates.

+*Please note that V and Vweb are at a very early stage. *

+### Installing V

 ```
 wget https://github.com/vlang/v/releases/latest/download/v_linux.zip